top of page

 Untold Stories

-During the first 6 months of the program, you'll meet about once a week.
+During the first six months of the program, you'll meet about once a week.
+The focus will be on:

-In the second half of the program, you'll enhance the skills you've learned so you can maintain the changes you've made.
-These sessions will review key ideas such as tracking your food and physical activity, setting goals, staying motivated, and overcoming barriers.
-Your Lifestyle Coach and the group will continue to support you.
-You'll learn some new information, too.
+In the second half of the program, you will build upon the skills you've learned to help maintain the changes you've made.
+These sessions will focus on key concepts such as tracking your food and physical activity, setting goals, staying motivated, and overcoming barriers.
+Your Lifestyle Coach and the group will continue to provide support, and you'll also learn some new information.

 Connections